To exist is to change, to change is to mature, to mature is to go on creating oneself endlessly.

 But why is this happening?

-Many are doing short-term SEO efforts mainly to gain links and awareness from digital PR, adding hundreds of content, or only tackling specific fixes.
+Many are doing short-term SEO efforts mainly to gain links and awareness from digital PR, adding hundreds of content, or only tackling specific technical SEO fixes.
 These work well for quick wins, they are not long-term solutions.

 This trend also created so much similar content on the web.
 Considering the MUM update, it is important to publish unique content covering specific topics that are not covered by other websites.